ByAUJay

 Legal and Regulatory Compliance

-- Maintain transparent documentation and disclosures.
+- Maintain transparent and well-organized documentation and disclosures.

 Conclusion: Crafting a Robust Buyback and Burn Framework